1 Government of Canada, Job Bank, website last visited on September 30, 2019.

 - Get in touch with local employment agencies—An employment agency may be able to connect you with local job listings, and they can also put your resume on file should any future job postings come up that match your qualifications and requirements.

-- Canvas local restaurants—Make a list of the restaurants in your area that have the potential to sponsor your apprenticeship, and stop by with your resume.
+- Canvas local restaurants—Make a list of the restaurants in your area that have the potential to sponsor your apprenticeship, then stop by with your resume.
 Just be sure you are not going in and asking for the kitchen manager during peak times.

 4. Are There Any Financial Support Programs Available for Red Seal Apprentices?